Skip to main content

 Content & Readability

-• ✅ Use Admonitions only when really needed!
+• ✅ Use Admonitions only when needed!
 Most of the time, you can also just use colored text!

 • ✅ Check your text for grammatical errors before uploading!